Former aged care property in Newtown, Toowoomba to help house Queenslanders

 A former aged care property in Newtown, Toowoomba will be used to house Queenslanders in housing need.

-The property is made up of over 50 self-contained units and will provide medium to long-term accommodation to adults on the social housing register, experiencing or at risk of homelessness and those affected by the recent housing crisis
+The property has 58 self-contained units, providing medium to long-term accommodation to adults on the social housing register, experiencing or at risk of homelessness and those affected by the recent housing crisis.

 The vacant property was built in 2005 and was for sale on the open market.